florisbechger/nixos/README.md

 - Default username is 'floris', default password is 'passwd'

-4) Create a directory "modules" your local "/etc/nixos" directory
+4) Create a directory "modules" into your local "/etc/nixos" directory

 - sudo mkdir /etc/nixos/modules